Altinn/altinn-studio-docs/content/community/devops/teams/studio/_index.en.md

   * Frontend
   * AppTemplate (backend for Frontend)

-This includes building new features, bugfixing, documentation, build and release pipelines, infrastructure and availability and of course making sure it runs in production.
+This includes building new features, bug fixing, documentation, build and release pipelines, infrastructure and availability and of course making sure it runs in production.

 ## Altinn Studio
 [Altinn Studio](https://github.com/Altinn/altinn-studio)\